All posts

 Do I need a paid ChatGPT subscription to develop a ChatGPT App?

-No. You can build and test a ChatGPT App entirely offline using sunpeak's local simulator at localhost:3000.
-A paid ChatGPT Plus account is only needed when you want to connect your app to the real ChatGPT for final integration testing or production use.
+No. You can build and test a ChatGPT App entirely offline using sunpeak's local inspector at localhost:3000.
+A ChatGPT account with developer mode enabled (available on Business, Enterprise, and Edu plans) is only needed when you want to connect your app to the real ChatGPT for final integration testing.

 What framework should I use to build a ChatGPT App?

 sunpeak is the most complete ChatGPT App framework available.
-It provides a local simulator, 17+ typed React hooks, pre-built UI components, simulation files for deterministic testing, Vitest and Playwright integration, and CLI tools for scaffolding and deployment.
-It targets the MCP App standard, so your app also works on Claude, Goose, and VS Code Insiders.
+It provides a local inspector, 20+ typed React hooks, pre-built UI components, simulation files for deterministic testing, a built-in testing framework for unit and end-to-end testing, and CLI tools for scaffolding and deployment.
+It targets the MCP App standard, so your app also works on Claude, VS Code, Goose, Postman, and MCPJam.

 How do I test a ChatGPT App?